ql909/Qinyi_Liu.github.io/index.md

 ## About Me

 Hi!
 I'm Qinyi Liu.
 I am a PhD Candidate in the Centre for the Science of Learning & Technology (SLATE) at Univerisity of Bergen, working with Prof. Mohammad Khalil.
+During my PhD period, I also visited the University of South Australia and Monash University as a visiting scholar funded by Meltzerfondet.

-Prior to that, I obtained MSc in Social Research and MSc in Computer Science from the University of Edinburgh and Liverpool.
+I have an interdisciplinary background in computer science and social science, holding degrees in both fields.
+I pursued my master's studies at the University of Edinburgh and the University of Liverpool.
+Previously, I received my Bachelor's degree from Chongqing University and a Postgraduate Certificate in Cybersecurity from UCLA.
 During my time at Edinburgh, I was part of the [Covid-19 Response Governance Mapping Project](https://efi.ed.ac.uk/covid-19-response-governance-mapping/).
 I also worked at the University of North Carolina at Chapel Hill with [Joseph Tucker](https://www.med.unc.edu/medicine/infdis/people/joseph-tucker-md-phd/), where I contributed to website development and research dissemination.
-Previously, I received my Bachelor's degree from Chongqing University.

 ## Research Interests